KKaradi/KKaradi/README.md

+# About Me
-### I'm Kai Karadi, a passionate computer engineering student interested in the intersection of hardware and software development with a focus on high performance computing and machine learning.
+I'm Kai Karadi, a passionate computer engineering student interested in the intersection of hardware and software development with a focus on high performance computing and machine learning.

 # Portfolio

-Check out my [Portfolio](https://kkaradi.github.io/projects.html) to see full write ups and demos for all my projects
+Check out my **[Portfolio](https://kkaradi.github.io/projects.html)** to see full write ups and demos for all my projects

 <!-- # Projects